Cherreads

 He gave her a quick, confident grin and stepped out into the morning air.

-The train ride was a blur of internal calculations.
-How much force would it take to disable a Zero-Pointer?
+During the train ride he was busy calculating how much force would it take to disable a Zero-Pointer?
 How many points did he need to secure a "Main Cast" slot?

 As the train pulled into the station near UA High, he saw a familiar head of... well, a familiar floating tracksuit.